istio/istio.io/content/en/blog/2021/proxyless-grpc/index.md

 server = xds.NewGRPCServer(grpc.Creds(creds))
 {{< /text >}}

 ### In your Kubernetes Deployment

-Assuming your application code is compatible, the Pod simply needs the annotation “inject.istio.io/templates: grpc-agent”.
+Assuming your application code is compatible, the Pod simply needs the annotation `inject.istio.io/templates: grpc-agent`.
 This adds a sidecar container running the agent described above, and some environment variables that gRPC uses to find the bootstrap file and enable certain features.

 For gRPC servers, your Pod should also be annotated with `proxy.istio.io/config: '{"holdApplicationUntilProxyStarts": true}'` to make sure the in-agent xDS proxy and bootstrap file are ready before your gRPC server is initialized.

 ## Example

-Istio has a pre-made application, echo, that already supports both serverside and clientside proxyless gRPC.
-In this guide we will deploy echo with the grpc-agent template and demonstrate some supported traffic policies and how to enable mTLS.
+In this guide you will deploy `echo`, an application that already supports both server-side and client-side proxyless gRPC.
+With this app you can try out some supported traffic policies enabling mTLS.

 ### Prerequisites